 unlock (stack_lock[p])

 Here stack_lock is a coarray and p is a local scalar denoting an image.
-Several images may execute this code at the same time but no two can be altering data on the same image p at the same time.
+Even if several images execute this code at the same time, no two are permitted to alter data on the same image p at the same time.

 Data protection can also be achieved with a critical construct, which limits execution of the construct to one image at a time: